sayande717/practice/README.md

 1.py: Prints 'Hello world!'.
 2.py: HackerRank program.
 3.py: Functions for:
 a.
 Convert a string to lowercase, uppercase & titlecase.
+Split a string into n parts using a separator.
 b.
 Variations of the print() function.
 c.
 Variations of the for loop.
 4.py: Basic operation on 1-D & 2-D lists.
 a.
 Finding list length.
 b.
 Sort the list in ascending & descending (reverse) order.
+5.py: Error detection using try-except.

 [C] -
 1.c - Sorts the numbers in ascending order.